-To overcome this issue, instead of teaching them Malayalam, Muraleedharan decided to begin with exposing them to the importance of good hygiene and sanitary practices.
+So instead of teaching them Malayalam, Muraleedharan decided to begin by initiating basic hygiene and sanitary practices.

-“I would take the men to the nearest stream in the forest so that they could bathe and wash their clothes.
-Since they had nothing else to wear, we’d wait till these dried up.
+“I would take the children to the nearest stream in the forest so that they could bathe and wash their clothes.
 That is how the initial months were,” remembers Muraleedharan.

-Slowly, he started to pick up their dialect, and to familiarise the kids with Malayalam, he began to teach them songs and rhymes and make them sing along with him.
+Slowly, he started to pick up their dialect.
+To familiarise the kids with Malayalam, he began to teach them songs and rhymes and make them sing along with him.

-Understanding that they had a better scope of livelihood in Vazhakuthu, Muraleedharan decided to stay on and continue his role in the new ooru.
+What now?
+Well, where the kids went, so went Muraleedharan.
+He decided to stay on and continue his role in the new ooru in Vazhakuthu.
 Here, he would be teaching 55 kids from both colonies.

-The classes were held in a small structure named sathram, where teenage boys and unmarried and widowed men lived together.
+The classes were held in a small structure named sathram, where teens, bachelors and widowed men lived together.

 The sanitary conditions in Vazhakuthu were the same as Nenmanalkudy, and Muraleedharan had to run through the same cleanliness initiatives as before.

-His continued dedication and eagerness to learn the language eventually helped him break the ice, and he established a good rapport with the kids.
+His dedication to learning the language eventually broke the ice, and he established a good rapport with the kids.
 He also adapted his teaching ways to suit their needs.